 For food, pet owners feed their lizards butterworms, superworms, and pinky mice.

 Predators And Threats

 The biggest threat to the lizard is humans who capture them for the black market.
 Other threats include wildfire and climate change.

 The animal’s conservation status is of “Least Concern.”
 But the South African government sees the creature in need of protection because of its black market value.

 It is illegal to have these reptiles as a pet in their native country or to export the animals.
 The Cape Provincial Ordinance is set up to help sick and injured armadillo lizards.

 Most predators on the South African desert grounds shy away from the armored reptile because of its shell.
 Prominent predators are birds of prey, such as eagles, falcons, and ospreys.

 The lizard diets on a variety of insects for the most part.
 They also chow down on the occasional plant if necessary.

-This lizard is polygynandrous.
-That means between the September to October mating seasons both sexes take multiple partners.
+This lizard is polygynandrous which means that during the mating season, which is usually between September to October, both sexes will take multiple partners.